yik-leung/CT-Labelme/README.md

 }
 ```

-We will include proper acknowledgment in future CT-related publications where applicable.
+We will include proper citation in future CT-related publications where applicable.